Altruism - how to act cooperatively in everyday situations

 In the Forms of altruism the different motivations and origins of the altruistic attitude become apparent.
 The Western world, for example, relies on the Categorical Imperative, that is, on the voice of conscience.
 Depending on upbringing and individual attitude, compassion and benevolence influence more or less altruistic action.

-Meanwhile, more and more people are becoming aware of their own gratitude.
-This leads them to want to let others share in their positive feelings.
-This is precisely what gives rise to the desire to help others - quite altruistically.
+More and more people are now becoming aware of their own Gratitude conscious.
+This leads them to want to share their positive feelings with others.
+It is precisely from this that the desire to help others arises - quite altruistically.

 In the best case, altruistic actions serve not only the interests of other people, but also self-interest.
 However, not all consequences of altruistic decisions can be predicted.